designstem/projects/waste/index.md

 1. Go outside for 15 minutes and collect some waste.
 Divide the group into pairs and use rubber gloves.

-2. Make a nice composition for the flat-lay.
+2. Make an attractive composition for the flat-lay.

 3. Take photos